WHY LYME SYMPTOMS COME AND GO

 He told me, “I couldn’t even tell what normal was anymore.”

-His body wasn’t sending mixed signals—the pattern just wasn’t being recognized.
+His body was not sending mixed signals—the pattern simply was not being recognized.

 Why Lyme Symptoms Fluctuate

+A key pattern is variability.
 Lyme disease rarely follows a steady course.
-Symptoms often rise and fall in cycles.

-Borrelia burgdorferi can become active in waves.
-The immune system responds in waves as well.
+Borrelia burgdorferi can become active in cycles.
+The immune system also responds in cycles.
 Symptoms flare when inflammation increases and improve when the body temporarily regains control.

-Even small triggers—poor sleep, stress, or physical exertion—can lead to another cycle.
+Even relatively small triggers—poor sleep, stress, illness, or physical exertion—may contribute to another flare.

 Neuroinflammation adds another layer.
-When the autonomic nervous system is affected, normal body functions such as heart rate and blood pressure can feel unstable or exaggerated.
+When the autonomic nervous system is affected, normal physiologic shifts involving heart rate, blood pressure, and temperature regulation may feel amplified or unstable.

-These fluctuations often include anxiety, internal restlessness, or cognitive changes.
+These fluctuations often include anxiety, internal restlessness, dizziness, cognitive slowing, or sensory overstimulation.
 Learn more about Lyme disease brain fog and anxiety.

-These cycles are not random—they reflect the interaction of infection, immune response, and nervous system regulation.
+These cycles are not random—they reflect the interaction of infection, immune response, inflammation, and nervous system regulation.

 Why This Pattern Is Often Missed

-Most conditions follow a linear pattern—symptoms begin, worsen, and then resolve.
+Most conditions follow a relatively linear pattern—symptoms begin, worsen, and eventually resolve.
 Lyme disease often behaves differently.

-When symptoms come and go, they are frequently misinterpreted as stress, anxiety, burnout, or a viral illness.
+When symptoms come and go, they are frequently interpreted as stress, anxiety, burnout, viral illness, or nonspecific fatigue.

-Instead of recognizing a pattern, each episode is evaluated separately.
+Instead of recognizing a broader fluctuating pattern, each episode may be evaluated separately.

-This contributes to delayed Lyme disease diagnosis, where symptoms evolve over time without a clear explanation.
+This contributes to delayed Lyme disease diagnosis, where symptoms evolve over time without a unifying explanation.

-Key point: Symptoms that come and go are not random—they are often an important diagnostic clue.
+Symptoms that come and go are not a minor detail—they are often an important diagnostic clue.

 What This Means for Diagnosis